 77%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a well-structured, highly actionable skill with excellent workflow clarity and validation checkpoints.
-The main weaknesses are moderate verbosity (explanatory sections that don't add value for Claude) and the monolithic structure that could benefit from splitting some content into referenced files.
-The concrete MCP tool examples and validation checklist are particular strengths.
+This is a well-structured, highly actionable skill with clear workflows and validation steps for Figma-to-code implementation.
+Its main weakness is verbosity - several sections explain concepts or benefits that don't add operational value for Claude, and the monolithic structure could benefit from splitting into overview + reference files.

 Suggestions

-Remove the 'Understanding Design Implementation' section entirely - it explains benefits to humans rather than providing actionable guidance for Claude
+Remove the 'Understanding Design Implementation' section entirely - it explains benefits rather than providing actionable guidance

 Trim the Overview section to 1-2 sentences; the prerequisites and workflow speak for themselves

-Consider moving 'Common Issues and Solutions' to a separate TROUBLESHOOTING.md file and referencing it
+Consider moving 'Common Issues and Solutions' and 'Best Practices' to a separate REFERENCE.md file, keeping only the core 7-step workflow in SKILL.md

 | Dimension | Reasoning | Score |